Ana06/medical-data-android/README.md

 # Android app to collect medical data

 Android app to collect data to be analyzed for medical purposes.
-Android Studio is being used to develop the app.
+[Android Studio](http://developer.android.com/intl/es/tools/studio/index.html) is being used to develop the app.
+The folder *Prototype* contains images of a prototype of the app done with [JUSTINMIND](http://www.justinmind.com).
 ExampleApp.apk can be used to install the app in your Android device.

 ![Main screen](/prototype/main.png)
 ![Daily test](/prototype/test.png)